THAp1mple/wierd-thing-I-made/README.md

-# wierd thing I made while having a Cofeine overdose
+# wierd thing I made
  So, this was an Idea from a friend, who said I could not programm a usless machine for him.
 It is fair to say - **I proved him wrong**.

 ### What does it do?